-Your on-board camera can just as easily get you in trouble as it can absolve you of any wrong doing.
-So is it worth using one while riding?
+Your on-board camera can just as easily get you into trouble as it can absolve you of any wrong doing, so is it worth using one whilst riding?

 The GoPro or any of its cheaper clones, or indeed any other camera on a bike, is a double-edged blade.
 It cuts both ways, but should you have one?
 The answer is nuanced, but here is what you need to think about.

-Therefore, my general proposition is this: If you arc an exuberant rider, who regards speed limits as merely advisory to other road users, and double white line systems as optional, it is probably a good idea not to video yourself, so live without a camera.
-If you are, in the main, a pretty sensible rider then they might prove useful.
+My general proposition is this: if you are an exuberant rider, who regards speed limits as merely advisory to other road users, and double white line systems as optional, it is probably a good idea not to video yourself, so live without a camera, if you are, in the main, a pretty sensible rider then they might prove useful.
 I tend not to bother with one on my road bike.
 I do have one for when I am out riding the lanes.
-However, an on-board video camera would not be able to hnd a criminal speeding charge, and I have only ever come across charges arising from on board footage following a collision at which the police have attended, the most frequent offence being crossing a solid white line.
+However, an on-board video camera would not be able to find a criminal speeding charge, and I have only ever come across charges arising from on board footage following a collision at which the police have attended, the most frequent offence being crossing a solid white line.

 It showed the driver to be lying as to where he started on a roundabout, where he finished and where the motorcyclist was, thereby rendering his version of events utterly useless.
 What is surprising is that the police who attended at the time did not notice a GoPro on the side of the rider's helmet, because that would have easily dealt with the matter, but I suspect the police had better things to do than worry about a minor injury side swipe on a roundabout.

 7. Is it worth getting an on-board camera fitted?